SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 * auth gear: a skygear provided component which utilizes user authentication and authorization process, and user profile handling.
 It would bring enhanced features in the future, such as: JWT provider, Auth UIKit, user management dashboard.
 * Cloud Function: a developer would create a Cloud Function to fulfill application requirements.
 A cloud function should be a single purpose that attached to certain events or triggered by requirement.
-* auth data: auth related state, such as disabled, last login at, ..., etc.
+* user auth data: such as disabled, last login at, ..., etc.
-* user metaData: indicated as common user properties, such as avatar, first name, last name, display name, ..., etc.
+* user common properties: such as avatar, first name, last name, ..., etc.
 * user profile: varied user properties, differs from application to application.
-* user attributes: merge user auth data, user metaData, user profile together.
+* user attributes: merge user auth data, user common properties, and user profile together.

 ## Goal